LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/UsingSDEAttributesInRouting.md

 ## Create the Context Warehouse Attribute

-1. Access the Maven Workspace area of Conversational Cloud
+1. Access the Conversation Orchestrator area of Conversational Cloud

 2. Navigate to the Custom option under Context Warehouse